 From the fallout of the Localism Act of 2011 and the wider repercussions of the welfare reform agenda, these policies are a deadly combination and have significantly undercut parts of the national ‘housing settlement’ in Britain, which has alleviated the country’s poverty levels in the past.

 Owning a home in the capital is becoming harder for those struggling to get on the property ladder, due to the extortionate house prices on the market in recent years.
-This has a knock-on effect of driving up rents higher and higher, so that people who would previously have been able to afford the rent of their homes are now unable to.
+This has a knock-on effect on driving up rents higher and higher so that people who would previously have been able to afford the rent of their homes are now unable to.
 When you combine this with an unstable job market and a shaky economy, it makes sense that there has been a sharp increase in homeless families and individuals across the capital.

-With many private landlords evicting at risk tenants, the direct consequence resulted in 41% of all homelessness acceptances, the figure recorded by data from the Department for Communities and Local Government (DCLG) in September last year.
+With many private landlords evicting at-risk tenants, the direct consequence resulted in 41% of all homelessness acceptances, the figure recorded by data from the Department for Communities and Local Government (DCLG) in September last year.

 The problem of London’s homeless became so extreme that back in 2012, in response to the Localism Act, a number of local authorities across London, were considering the controversial move of sending their homeless out of the capital, to ease the pressure on the social housing waiting lists; which resulted in the number of enforced placements of people from the city to 40% in 2014 alone.

 This resulted in the devastating consequences, as in some cases families were being re-homed miles away from their loved ones and reasonable opportunities of securing a job.
-Unfortunately, children were among those particularly affected from this policy, as they were torn away from their schools, friends, family members and support networks, such as GP’s surgeries.Image source
+Unfortunately, children were among those particularly affected by this policy, as they were torn away from their schools, friends, family members and support networks, such as GP’s surgeries.Image source

 In the main, most private landlords aren’t comfortable renting their properties through ATS contracts and prefer to let to tenants who aren’t dependent on housing and other benefits.
 However, the evictions from ATS tenancies and their impact on rising homelessness numbers are a direct result, of social housing and previous government schemes being stretched to breaking point, following government cuts in response to the 2008 financial crisis.

 Prior to 2008, local authorities didn’t have to rely so heavily on these volatile, short-term housing solutions, for those who are dependent on social and housing benefits, such as ATS tenancies through private landlords.
-There is no question that private landlords aren’t directly affecting the rising homelessness numbers across the UK, but this is only because of the direct results of the governments cuts that affect the most vulnerable members of our society.
+There is no question that private landlords aren’t directly affecting the rising homelessness numbers across the UK, but this is only because of the direct results of the government’s cuts that affect the most vulnerable members of our society.